rbatllet/spring-boot-websocket-demo/README.md

 ## How to Use the Application

 1. Enter your name in the text field
-2. Click "Connect" to join the chat
+2. Click "Connect" to join the chat (button will be disabled until a valid name is entered)
 3. The application will load and display message history
 4. Type a message in the bottom text field
-5. Click "send" to send the message
+5. Click "send" to send the message (button will be disabled until a message is entered)
 6. All connected users will see your message immediately
+7. Click "Disconnect" to leave the chat
-7. Change language using the language selector (English and Catalan available)
+8. Change language using the language selector (English and Catalan available)
+9. Click "Show formatting options" to see available HTML formatting tags

 ## Database Access